HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 * `"role"` (string):  URI identifying the role of this `fhirContext` item.
 Relative role URIs can only be used if they are defined in this specification; other roles require the use of absolute URIs.
-This property MAY be omitted and SHALL NOT be the empty string.The absence of a role property is semantically equivalent to a role of `"launch"`, indicating to a client that the app launch was performed in the context of the referenced resource.
+This property MAY be omitted and SHALL NOT be the empty string.
+The absence of a role property is semantically equivalent to a role of `"launch"`, indicating to a client that the app launch was performed in the context of the referenced resource.
 More granular role URIs can be adopted in use-case-specific ways.
 Multiple `fhirContext` items MAY have